 Order of Shots

-- Mom, Dad alone with baby and together
+- Mom, Dad alone with the baby and together

 Relax, Relax, Relax